AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_SAMPLES.md

 #### Battleship

-This sample demonstrates how to build an interactive board game with A.I., MVC architecture, hybrid canvas widget/shape approach, custom-widgets, data-binding, observers, and widget drag & drop.
+This sample demonstrates how to build an interactive board game with MVC architecture, hybrid canvas widget/shape approach, custom-widgets, data-binding, observers, and widget drag & drop.
+Note that the A.I. is very simplistic as it is besides the point of this GUI demo, which focuses on leveraging Glimmer DSL for SWT.

 Code: